 Selecting your pair of DJ headphones is a little different than shopping for studio/production headphones, in-ear headphones or headphones for casual listening.
 There are several specific things DJ headphones need to do well, so we’ll be looking for the following characteristics:

 Audiophiles talk a lot about headphones having a “flat” frequency response.
 For mixing in the studio, you absolutely want to seek out flat-sounding headphones that won’t color the sound.
 When DJing, that doesn’t quite matter as much.
-In order to stay in the groove and hear your music in a loud bar or club environment, you need the sound of your headphones to be punchy and loud.
+In order to stay in the groove and hear your music in a loud bar, club, or party environment, you need the sound of your headphones to be punchy and loud.
 This typically means a great bass response so you can feel the kick and the bass, and accentuated mid/high frequencies so you can discern the click of the hi-hats.

 This is an easy one.
 Open-back headphones certainly have their place, but it’s not in the DJ booth.
 It’s especially important that DJ headphones be closed-back, as to block out the ambient noise around you and deliver a punchier bass sound.

 If you had a pair of $1000+ Sennheiser HD 800s in the studio, you might handle them as carefully as a newborn child.
 That’s not so much the case for DJ headphones.
-These will likely get dropped, crushed in your backpack, covered in spilled liquids, tangled, and yanked around.
+They will likely get dropped, crushed in your backpack, covered in spilled liquids, tangled, and yanked around.
 You’ll need a pair that can take the abuse and keep delivering the goods.

 Headphones with pivoting cups are preferred by some DJs.
-The ability to move the headphone speaker away from one ear momentarily can be helpful when you want to quickly check your mix against stage monitors - or listen to the person making a terrible song request - without completely removing your headphones.
+The ability to move the headphone speaker away from one ear momentarily can be helpful when you want to quickly check your mix against stage monitors - or listen to the person making a song request - without completely removing your headphones.

 Honestly not as important as the other factors above, since for the most part DJ headphones these days are all pretty portable.
 Let’s call it a bonus if they fold up nice and compact, and come with a solid carrying case.

 Why You Should Trust Us

-The 5 Best DJ Headphones
+The 8 Best DJ Headphones

 Without further ado, here are our recommendations!